Let's do it together Let's do it together

 3. Make a herb garden

 You don't need to have an outdoor space for this activity.
-Most herb plants thrive in sunny conditions, so a sunny windowsill or sunny, sheltered patio is perfect.
+Most herbs thrive in sunny conditions, so a sunny windowsill or sunny, sheltered patio is perfect.
 A great way to introduce your child to gardening and the outdoors is by getting them to plant a little packet of herb seeds and growing them in a pot or window box.
 It’s the perfect project to do indoors if the weather is miserable.
 Here’s how it’s done:

 • Add a layer of compost to a seed tray